BioPhoton/ngRe/README.md

 # Observable Component Bindings

-Observables from templates could be from following sources:
+Observables from templates could be from the following sources:

 The goal is to find the most generic way for the listed sources.
 With DomEvents and CustomEvents it is already possible the exception is angular specific stuff.